What is Music Therapy?

 Bachelor of Science, music therapy major – Degree Checklist

-Bachelor of Science, music therapy major – Course Descriptions are available in the College Catalog
+Bachelor of Science, music therapy major – Course Descriptions are available in the University Catalog

 Annie Heiderscheit, Director of Music Therapy